john-tornblom/VoTE/README.md

 [VoTE Core](lib) is licensed under the LGPLv3+, and [programs](src) linking to VoTE Core are licensed under the GPLv3+. see COPYING and COPYING.LESSER for more information.
 Files in the [ext folder](ext) are copyrighted by external entities.
-In particular, VoTE Core used [parson](http://kgabis.github.io/parson) to parse JSON-persisted models.
+In particular, VoTE Core use [parson](http://kgabis.github.io/parson) to parse JSON-persisted models.
 Parson is licened under the [MIT license](https://opensource.org/licenses/mit-license.php).